Tyler Ennis (ice hockey): Toronto Maple Leafs

 On June 30, 2018, Ennis was bought-out from the remaining year of his initial five-year contract by the Wild, releasing him to free agency.
 On July 6, 2018, as a free agent, Ennis signed a one-year, $650,000 contract with the Toronto Maple Leafs.
 On March 4, 2019, in the Maple Leafs' 6–2 win over the Calgary Flames, Ennis recorded his first career hat-trick.

 Ottawa Senators and Edmonton Oilers

-Despite expressing interest in re-signing with the Maple Leafs, Ennis signed a one year, $800,000 contract with the Ottawa Senators on July 1, 2019.
+Despite expressing interest in re-signing with the Maple Leafs, Ennis signed a one-year, $800,000 contract with the Ottawa Senators on July 1, 2019.
 In the 2019–20 season, Ennis continued to rebound offensively with the Senators, contributing with 14 goals and 33 points through 61 games.
 With Ottawa out of playoff contention at the NHL trade deadline, Ennis was traded to his hometown club, the Edmonton Oilers, in exchange for a fifth-round 2021 NHL Entry Draft selection on February 24, 2020.
-Ennis re-signed with the Oilers in the offseason on a one year deal but struggled during the 2020-2021 campaign.
+Ennis re-signed with the Oilers in the off-season on a one-year deal but struggled during the 2020-2021 campaign.
 He was healthy scratched numerous times throughout the season and eventually cleared waivers on January 26, 2021.
 He suited up in two of Edmonton's four playoff games where the team were swept by the Winnipeg Jets.